sloisel/LinearAlgebraMPI.jl/docs/src/getting-started.md

 - OpenBLAS can parallelize these dense operations
 - This is fine-grained: threads cooperate on the same dense block

+**Note on BLAS libraries**: Julia and MUMPS use separate OpenBLAS libraries (`libopenblas64_.dylib` for Julia's ILP64 interface, `libopenblas.dylib` for MUMPS's LP64 interface).
+Both libraries read `OPENBLAS_NUM_THREADS` at initialization, so this environment variable affects both.

 ### Recommended Configuration

 For behavior that closely matches Julia's built-in sparse solver (UMFPACK):